Jason Morrison (radio broadcaster): Awards

 In 2007, Morrison received the Brian White Memorial award recognising sustained journalistic achievement.
 In 2009 he again received the same award, the only time it has been awarded to the same person twice.

 Personal life

-Morrison is married and lives in Carlingford.
+Morrison is married and lives in Beecroft, New South Wales.
 He has three children.

 He joined the staff of the Sydney Daily Telegraph in December 2013 as a columnist.
-Morrison is a contributor to New Zealand radio station Radio Live.
+Morrison has been a contributor to New Zealand radio station Radio Live, along with TV-radio hybrid shows Paul Henry and The AM Show.

 He is a founding director of the medical charity Biaggio Signorelli Foundation.

 He holds an amateur radio licence and has built the studios of two community radio stations as a hobby.